Introduction to General Data Protection Regulations

 Staff refers to trustees, coordinators, caseworkers, consultants, contractors, directors, and managers, whether employed directly by the Charity, or self-employed.

 Volunteer refers to anyone who is volunteering their time and skills to the Charity on a pro bono basis.

-Trustee refers to the trustees from time to time of Calm Mediation who are at the date of this version of the handbook: Joe Martin (chair of trustees), Josephine Lyseight, Jeff Zitron, Tracey Adamson and Kris Shea.
+Trustee refers to the trustees from time to time of Calm Mediation who are at the date of this version of the handbook: Chris Pickard (Chair of Trustees), Tracey Adamson, Ralph Strang, Alex Dunlop, Bode Adeloye, Paul George.